kwokkenton/site-1/_posts/2025-08-28-missing-semester.md

 There's nothing fundamental about any specific programming language or a packager, and these guidelines and 'best' practices may be superceded in the future.
 It's more important to understand WHY we do this, say for reproducibility, modularity, separation of concerns, hardware independence etc.

+> We will move from setting up your environments to using AI for coding assistance

 ## 1. Environments and Conda

 Have you ever wondered why there are so many different Pythons on your computer?
 Each is a different Python **interpreter**, which reads and runs your python file, line by line.
 Each interpreter has its own **environment**, which gives access to libraries (code that other people have written).